 I adjusted the CPAP mask and tilted the patient’s head.
 The figures on the oxygen monitor began to climb again, and quickly reverted to 70%.

 Meanwhile, I asked her family to help move her up the bed while the MSF nurse held her neck extended to keep her obstructed airways open.

 We needed to reposition her.
 If we could get her lying so that her head was slightly raised at 30 degrees, it could improve her circulation and help resolve her breathlessness and low blood oxygenation.

 But on its own, repositioning might not be enough.

-Steroid nebulised medications are anti-inflammatory drugs that help breathing disorders.
-We sent one of the ICU nurses to bring some immediately!
+A steroid nebuliser helps deliver anti-inflammatory drugs that help breathing disorders.
+One of the ICU nurses went to find this immediately!

 I grabbed them and added them to the folded blanket her son had put behind her.

 Everyone in the bay rushed to help us move her, including the family members of the other patients.
 Here, patients in the ICU usually have two family members with them, who do all the nursing for their kin except for giving injections etc

 However, we asked everyone to keep to a safe physical distance, and explained the situation both to the family and the Ministry of Health nurse who joined us.

 Meanwhile, the other nurse returned with only a bronchodilator nebuliser - not quite what the patient needed.
 In apologetic tone, they explained that a steroid nebuliser was not available!